On the Reynolds-number scaling of Poisson solver complexity: Numerical results

 \mbigskip

 From the NS equations~(\ref{NS_eqs}), we can derive all the terms that contribute to the evolution of the invariant $\QG$,

-where $H_p \equiv \nabla \nabla \press$ is the Hessian of \Xavi{the} pressure \Xavi{field}.
-The last term represents the viscous effects, which are expected to have a relevant contribution only in the dissipation range but not in the inertial one.
+where $H_p \equiv \nabla \nabla \press$ is the Hessian of \Xavi{the} pressure \Xavi{field}. \aft{This equation makes explicit the viscous and pressure contributions that were neglected in the restricted Euler framework discussed above (see Eq.~\ref{REEq}).
+It therefore provides a useful reference to interpret the scaling arguments derived previously when the full dynamics of the system are considered.} The last term \aft{in Eq.(\ref{DtQG})} represents the viscous effects, which are expected to have a relevant contribution only in the dissipation range but not in the inertial one.
 Therefore, we can restrict our analysis to the first three terms in the \Xavi{right-hand side} of Eq.(\ref{DtQG}).
 Results are displayed in Figure~\ref{Residual_breakdown_spectrum}.
 Firstly, we can confirm the dominance of the convective term $(\vel \cdot \nabla ) \QG$ at high wavenumbers leading to the anticipated $11/6$~scaling.
 Secondly, we can now explain the $5/6$~scaling observed at low wavenumbers which is essencially due to the pressure effects through the term $tr(\Gten H_p)$ in Eq.(\ref{DtQG}).

 \mbigskip

 In summary, the residual of the Poisson equation, $r^0$, which is proportial to $\partial_t \QG$ as shown in Eq.(\ref{residual3}), has two relevant contributions: $(\vel \cdot \nabla) \QG$ and $tr(\Gten H_p)$, which correspond to the first and third term in the right-hand-side of Eq.(\ref{DtQG}), respectively.
 The latter scales with $k^{5/6}$ as shown in Figure~\ref{Residual_breakdown_spectrum} and is relevant only at low wavenumber, whereas the former scales with $k^{11/6}$ and eventually becomes the dominant at higher wavenumbers confirming the adequacy of the analysis done in Section~\ref{Re_scalings}.
 Nevertheless, two crucial issues remain to be demonstrated: (i) whether the proposed theory also applies to complex, non-homogeneous turbulent flows beyond HIT, and (ii) whether the predicted scalings of both the solver residual and the iteration count required to solve the Poisson equation are confirmed numerically.
 These two points are addressed in the next subsections.